MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/ExternalESGReportingDataModel/Document.md

 ms.author: lsuresh
 ---

-# Document in External ESG Reporting data model
+# Document in Cloud for Sustainability External ESG Reporting data model

 Captures information for a specific document